 Implementation of Security Controls

-Once you've taken stock of what your organizations strength and weaknesses are, how compliant your already are, and where you need to go next it's time to start implementing the required controls.
+Once you've taken stock of what your organizations strength and weaknesses are, how compliant you already are, and where you need to go next, it's time to start implementing the required controls.
 Be warned, implementing these controls may be easier said than done.
-CorpInfoTech is fully capable of providing aid in implementing and maintaining required security controls for NIST 800-171.
-We have a close relationships with NIST, CIS controls and other regulating bodies and are experts in helping SMBs become compliant.
+Implementation is more than ticking off a checklist, it requires understanding the intent of each control and how it contributes to a greater security posture.
+Contractors can expect to implement these types of controls:

 Continued Maintenance

 Compliance isn't a one and done issue.
-Maintaining compliance and securing your organization is a process that requires continual attention whether than means implementing new controls or updating older ones.
-The unfortunate reality is that cyber attacks are increasing in volume and expertise.
-In order to match the rapidly evolving cyber threat culture, our compliance must also evolve and and implement new controls to combat bad actors.
+Maintaining compliance and securing your organization is a process that requires continual attention whether that means implementing new controls or updating older ones.
+The unfortunate reality is that cyber-attacks are increasing in volume and expertise.
+In order to match the rapidly evolving cyber threat culture, your compliance must also evolve and implement new controls to combat bad actors.